djtoler/URL-Shortener-Deployment2/Deployment2JenkinsMarkdown.md

 ## 4. Create a Jenkins Build
-#### *WHY: This will allow is to run our Jenkins build before deploying our application to AWS Beanstalk*
+#### *WHY: This will allow us to run our Jenkins build & test before deploying our application to AWS Beanstalk.
+We need to do this to make sure our application is functioning as we intend for it to before deploying it to production*

 ### 1. **Set Up New Item**
 1. Click on 'New Item'.